Unna Boots for Wounds & Venous Stasis Ulcers

 Doctor applies Unna Boot on patient

-While in an Unna Boot, You Should:
+While in an Unna Boot for Leg Ulcers, You Should:

-• Avoid prolonged sitting or standing
+• Avoid prolonged sitting or standing when you have an Unna boot.

-• Keep the Unna Boot dry
+• Keep the Unna’s Boot bandages dry while getting this treatment for leg ulcers.

-• Walk daily
+• Walk daily to promote muscle contraction.

-• Continue any normal daily activities
+• Continue any normal daily activities.

 Do Not:

-• Put any objects into the boot to relieve itching
+• Put any objects into the boot to relieve itching while getting this treatment.

 At Home Tips: